 According to Bianca DeRango, formerly of Jane Addams Resource Corporation (JARC), “Once we make an initial connection with an employer partner, we begin building a relationship immediately.
 Typically, an instructor and I will schedule an in-person meeting with the partner to get started.
 This allows us to understand exactly what the employer is looking for in a candidate.
 Once the connection is established, we begin recommending candidates.”

-The organization may want a tour of your job site, or a chance to shadow a worker, to gain understanding of the environment and day-to-day tasks involved in the role.
+The organization may want a tour of your job site, or a chance to shadow a worker to gain an understanding of the environment and day-to-day tasks involved in the role.

 Build Buy-In From Leadership